michaljuhas/questionnaire-synculario/README.md

 Please, create a new document on Google Drive.
 Copy-paste this file from GitHub to the GDoc and fill in `[YOUR ANSWER GOES HERE]`

+(i) It may take 40-60 mionutes to think it through properly and answer.

 # Values

 ### What do you value most and WHY?